Matroid schemes and geometric posets

 \section{Closure and flats}

 The lattice of flats of a matroid plays an important role in arrangement theory, and it gives rise to an equivalent definition of a simple matroid.
-In order to see that analogous story for matroid schemes, we define here the closure operator and poset of flats for a matroid scheme.
+In order to see that analogous story in our setting, we define here the closure operator and poset of flats for a matroid prescheme.